vldr/IISModuleJS/README.md

         // Attempts to fetch the latest comic from xkcd,
         // notice how our isSSL is set to true since the api endpoint
         // is HTTPS.
-        return await http.fetch("xkcd.com", "/info.0.json", true)
+        await http.fetch("xkcd.com", "/info.0.json", true)
             .then((reply) => {
                 // Write our response using the reply body. response.write(reply.body, "application/json");

-                // Finish our request since we want our response to be written. return RQ_NOTIFICATION_FINISH_REQUEST;
             })
             .catch((error) => {
-                // Print out our error.
-                print(error);

-                // Let the request continue since
-                // we have nothing to display.
-                return RQ_NOTIFICATION_CONTINUE;
+                // Write our error as the response. response.write("An error occurred while fetching.", "text/html");
             });

+        // Finish our request since we want our response to be written. return RQ_NOTIFICATION_FINISH_REQUEST
     }
 );
 ```